-Key contents

-- Describes how the operating company deals with environmental, health and safety issues, including safety instructions and procedures. - Applicable for all production sites, and if relevant for other locations. - Managing director of the operating company is responsible for implementation. - Based on ISO 14001 standard. - Published on the intranet of the operating companies, and part of local procedures/handbooks.

-estimated based on the estimated share of the material in the total weight of the product.
+Policy name Key contents CC Health, safety and environmental (HSE) policy Describes how the operating company deals with environmental, health and safety issues, including safety instructions and procedures.
+0 (at operating company level) • Applicable for all production sites, and if relevant for other locations. pu Managing director of the operating company is responsible for implementation.
+Based on ISO 14001 standard. th or • Published on the intranet of the operating companies, and part of local procedures/handbooks.
+Ca estimated based on the estimated share of the material in the total weight of the product.
 To avoid double counting, intercompany shipments are not included, ensuring only external material purchases are accounted for.